QR-based Parallel Set-Valued Approximation with Rational Functions: Set-Valued AAA

 \section{Set-Valued AAA}

-In this section we outline an interpolatory rational approximation scheme known as \emph{Adaptive Antoulas-Anderson} (AAA\footnote{pronounced `triple A'}, see \cite{AAA}, based on \cite{scalarRationalAAAAntoulas}), as well as its sel-valued extension, called \emph{Set-Valued AAA} (see \cite{KarlSVAAA}).\\ The AAA method is a greedy adaptive (scalar) rational approximation scheme.
-It is practical, robust and easy-to-use; given a sufficiently fine discretization $Z$ for the approximation domain of a function $f$, AAA can basically be treated as a black-box method.
-Its stability and well-conditioning rest on the barycentric form of the rational approximant, i.e. the degree $(m-1,m-1)$ rational interpolant obtained after $m$ iterations of the AAA algorithm is given in the form
+In this section we outline an interpolatory rational approximation scheme known as AAA\footnote{pronounced `triple A'} (see \cite{AAA}, based on \cite{scalarRationalAAAAntoulas}), as well as its set-valued extension, called \emph{set-valued AAA} (SV-AAA, see \cite{KarlSVAAA}).\\ The AAA method is a greedy adaptive (scalar) rational approximation scheme.
+It is practical, easy-to-use and robust, i.e. reliable for a user-defined precision up to at least $10^{{-8}}$.
+Given a sufficiently fine discretization $Z$ for the approximation domain of a function $f$, in practice AAA can be treated as a black-box method.
+Its stability and well-conditioning rest on the \emph{barycentric form} of the rational approximant.
+The degree $(m-1,m-1)$ rational interpolant obtained after $m$ iterations of the AAA algorithm is given in the form

-with (pairwise distinct) support points $Z_m=\{z_1,\ldots,z_m\}\subset\C$ and nonzero complex barycentric weights $w_k$, subject to $\sum_\nu w_{\nu}^2=1$.
+with pairwise distinct support points $Z_m=\{z_1,\ldots,z_m\}\subset\C$ and nonzero complex barycentric weights $w_k$, subject to $\sum_\nu |w_{\nu}|^2=1$.
 Note that, with